GianlucaChiarani/SuperModal/README.md

 # SuperModal
-A simple and lightweight jQuery plugin that lets you create a beautiful, responsive and fully-customizable window dialog with back button support.
+An easy-to-use and lightweight jQuery plugin that lets you create a beautiful, responsive and fully-customizable window dialog with back button support.

 [Demo](https://codepen.io/GianlucaChiarani/pen/LYbdOzZ)